Predrag-Jandric/Crustys-Pizza/README.md

 7. **Start the Project:**

-   - Run the command: `npm run dev` or `yarn dev` to start the project, if the project is created using Vite.
+   - Run the command: `npm run dev` or `yarn dev` to start the project.
 You will need to manually open the browser address at [localhost:5173/](http://localhost:5173/)

 ---

 ## Project Structure 📂

-    project-name/
+    shop/
     ├── public
     ├── src
     │   ├── assets
-    │ │ ├── (images..)
+    │   │   ├── (all images)
     │   ├── features
     │   │   ├── cart
+    │   │   │   ├── Cart.jsx
+    │   │   │   ├── CartItem.jsx
+    │   │   │   ├── CartOverview.jsx
+    │   │   │   ├── cartSlice.js
+    │   │   │   ├── DeleteItem.jsx
+    │   │   │   ├── EmptyCart.jsx
-    │ │ │ ├── (cart related components..)
+    │   │   │   ├── UpdateItemQuantity.jsx
     │   │   ├── menu
+    │   │   │   ├── Menu.jsx
-    │ │ │ ├── (menu related components..)
+    │   │   │   ├── MenuItem.jsx
     │   │   ├── order
+    │   │   │   ├── CreateOrder.jsx
+    │   │   │   ├── Order.jsx
+    │   │   │   ├── OrderItem.jsx
-    │ │ │ ├── (ordering items related components..)
+    │   │   │   ├── SearchOrder.jsx
     │   │   ├── user
+    │   │   │   ├── InputUser.jsx
-    │ │ │ ├── (creating user related components..)
+    │   │   │   ├── userSlice.js
     │   ├── services
-    │ │ │ ├── (API related logic..)
+    │   │   ├── apiRestaurant.js
     │   ├── ui
+    │   │   ├── AppLayout.jsx
+    │   │   ├── Button.jsx
+    │   │   ├── Error.jsx
+    │   │   ├── Header.jsx
+    │   │   ├── Home.jsx
+    │   │   ├── LinkButton.jsx
-    │ │ │ ├── (general UI components..)
+    │   │   ├── Loader.jsx
     │   ├── utils
+    │   │   ├── helpers.js
+    │   │   ├── images.js
+    │   │   ├── Modal.jsx
-    │ │ │ ├── (group of helper functions..)
+    │   │   ├── useModal.jsx
+    │   ├── App.jsx
+    │   ├── index.css
+    │   ├── main.jsx
+    │   ├── store.js
+    ├── .eslintrc.cjs
+    ├── .gitignore
+    ├── .prettierrc
     ├── index.html
+    ├── package.json
-    ├── App.jsx
+    ├── postcss.config.js
-    ├── index.css
+    ├── README.md
-    ├── main.html
+    ├── tailwind.config.js
-    ├── store.js (redux toolkit global state management) ├── package.json
-    ├── (all other configs..)
+    ├── vite.config.js

 ---

+## How it works in detail ⚙️

+### `/src/assets/` folder

+- **Role:** This folder contains all the static assets used in the project, such as images.

+- **Contents:**

+  - Contains all the profile images that users can select.

+  - The logo of the application.

+  - The background image used in the `Home` component.

+### `/src/features/cart/` folder

+- **Role:** This folder contains all the components and logic related to the shopping cart functionality.

+- **Contents:**

+  - `Cart.jsx`: Displays the items in the user's cart and provides options to clear the cart or proceed to order.

+  - `CartItem.jsx`: Represents a single item in the cart, showing its name, quantity, and total price.

+  - `CartOverview.jsx`: Displays a summary of the cart at the bottom of the screen, showing the total number of items and the total price.

+  - `cartSlice.js`: Contains the Redux slice for managing the cart state, including actions for adding, removing, and updating items.

+  - `DeleteItem.jsx`: Provides a button to delete an item from the cart.

+  - `EmptyCart.jsx`: Displays a message when the cart is empty and provides a link to go back to the menu.

+  - `UpdateItemQuantity.jsx`: Provides buttons to increase or decrease the quantity of an item in the cart.

+### `/src/features/menu/` folder

+- **Role:** This folder contains all the components and logic related to displaying the menu of available pizzas.

+- **Contents:**

+  - `Menu.jsx`: Fetches and displays the list of available pizzas.

+  - `MenuItem.jsx`: Represents a single pizza item in the menu, showing its name, ingredients, price, and image.
+Provides options to add the item to the cart.

+### `/src/features/order/` folder

+- **Role:** This folder contains all the components and logic related to managing orders.
+- **Contents:**

+  - `CreateOrder.jsx`: Provides a form for users to create a new order by entering their name, phone number, and address.
+Users can also choose to give their order priority.

+  - `Order.jsx`: Displays the details of a specific order, including its status, priority, and total price.

+  - `OrderItem.jsx`: Represents a single item in an order, showing its name, quantity, and total price.

+  - `SearchOrder.jsx`: Provides a search bar for users to search for an order by its ID.

+### `/src/features/user/` folder

+- **Role:** This folder contains all the components and logic related to user authentication and profile management.

+- **Contents:**

+  - `InputUser.jsx`: Provides a form for users to enter their username when they first visit the site.

+  - `userSlice.js`: Contains the Redux slice for managing the user state, including actions for creating, updating, and removing the user.

+### `/src/services/` folder

+- **Role:** This folder contains the API service functions used to interact with the backend.

+- **Contents:**

+  - `apiRestaurant.js`: Contains functions for fetching the menu, creating orders, and fetching order details.

+### `/src/ui/` folder

+- **Role:** This folder contains the UI components used throughout the application.

+- **Contents:**

+  - `AppLayout.jsx`: Defines the layout of the application, including the header and main content area.

+  - `Button.jsx`: A reusable button component with different styles.

+  - `Error.jsx`: Displays an error message when something goes wrong.

+  - `Header.jsx`: Displays the header of the application, including the logo, search bar, and user profile.

+  - `Home.jsx`: The home page of the application, welcoming users and providing a link to the menu.

+  - `LinkButton.jsx`: A reusable link button component.

+  - `Loader.jsx`: Displays a loading spinner when the application is fetching data.

+### `/src/utils/` folder

+- **Role:** This folder contains utility functions and components used throughout the application.

+- **Contents:**

+  - `helpers.js`: Contains helper functions, such as `formatCurrency` for formatting currency values.

+  - `images.js`: Contains the list of profile images and a function to get a random image.

+  - `Modal.jsx`: A reusable modal component for displaying content in a modal dialog.

+  - `useModal.jsx`: A custom hook for managing the state of the modal.

+### `/src/` folder

+- **Role:** This folder contains the main application files.
+- **Contents:**

+  - `App.jsx`: The main application component that sets up the router and toast notifications.

+  - `index.css`: The main CSS file for the application, including Tailwind CSS styles.

+  - `main.jsx`: The entry point of the application, rendering the `App` component and setting up the Redux store.

+  - `store.js`: Configures the Redux store and loads the user data from local storage.

+---

 ## Contributing 💻

-Contributions are closed at the moment
+Contributions are closed at the moment.